-One of the most beautiful little villages I’ve ever seen, Geiranger is extremely small, with only around 200 to 250 residents calling it home year-round.
-And yet… it’s the 3rd most popular cruise ship port in the entire country of Norway, generally coming in behind Ålesund and Bergen.
-It’s located in the Sunnmøre region of Møre og Romsdal county, at the end of the picturesque Geirangerfjorden, considered by many to be the “most beautiful fjord in the world”.
-This fjord, of course, is home to the famous Seven Sisters Waterfall (Norwegian Fjords: Beautiful, Magical, Breathtaking.), which you will pass coming to and from Geiranger.
-Named “the best travel destination in Scandinavia” by the major Australian travel guidebook publisher Lonely Planet, Geiranger is one of the most beautiful places I’ve ever visited.
+One of the most beautiful little villages I’ve ever been to, Geiranger is very small, with only around 200 to 250 permanent residents calling it home.
+But yet… it’s the 3rd most popular cruise stop in all of Norway, typically coming in behind Ålesund and Bergen, respectively.
+It’s located in the Sunnmøre region of Møre og Romsdal county, at the end of the picturesque Geirangerfjorden, which is considered by many to be the “most beautiful fjord in the world”.
+This fjord is home to the famous Seven Sisters Waterfall (Norwegian Fjords: Beautiful, Magical, Breathtaking.), which you will pass coming to and from Geiranger.
+Named “the best travel destination in Scandinavia” by the major Australian travel guidebook publisher, Lonely Planet, Geiranger is somewhere well worth a visit.

-It’s safe to say that tourism is by far Geiranger’s biggest industry.
-Around 140 to 180 cruise ships would visit during the four-month peak tourist season, although I’m positive that Covid must have had an impact on that.
-Pre-Covid, it was not uncommon for this small town of 200ish people to see 800,000 to 1 million visitors between May and September.
-So, if you want a sparser population of tourists during your visit, I’d highly recommend not coming between these months.
+I’m my opinion, it’s safe to say that tourism is by far Geiranger’s biggest industry.
+Between 140 to 180 cruise ships will visit during the four-month tourist season.
+It’s not uncommon for this small village of 200ish people to see between 800,000 to 1 million visitors between May and September.
+So, if you want a sparser population of tourists during your visit, I’d highly recommend not coming between these months 😬.
 Although, you may have to deal with some snow.

-After browsing through the souvenir shop a.k.a. troll shrine, we leisurely strolled through the village, eventually finding ourselves at a waterfall near the base of a long stream that emptied out into the fjord.
-Called Fossevandring Geiranger in Norwegian, it translates to “Waterfall Geiranger” in English.
-There are thousands of waterfalls in Norway and luckily this place was no exception.
-We were able to enjoy the peacefulness of this rushing, deadly stream of water completely uninterrupted.
-It was beautiful, tranquil, and serene, while also powerful and, kind of, scary.
+After leisurely strolling through the village, we found ourselves at a waterfall called Fossevandring Geiranger in Norwegian, translating to “Waterfall Geiranger” in English.
+There are thousands of waterfalls in Norway and this place was no exception.
+Luckily, we were able to enjoy the peacefulness of the rushing stream completely uninterrupted.
+It was beautiful, tranquil, and serene, while also powerful and intimidating.
 There are trails that take you to the top of this waterfall, which offers a nice view of the fjord.
-It’s takes approximately one hour to complete, and while not that high up, it does offer a lovely viewpoint, nonetheless.
+Most take approximately one hour to complete, and while not terribly high up, it still offers a lovely view.

-Overall, I am so happy to have visited this wonderful, charming, beautiful, and serene little village in Norway.
-It’s a journey to get to, especially by car, but it’s well worth it.
-As mentioned, unlike the big cities of Bergen and Oslo, there is little to do here that doesn’t involve nature and particularly hiking or boating, but for nature lovers, it’s paradise.
+Overall, I’m so happy to have visited this wonderful, charming, beautiful, and serene little village in Norway!
+While it’s a journey to get to, especially by car, it’s well worth it.
+As mentioned, unlike the big cities of Bergen and Oslo, there’s truthfully little to do here that doesn’t involve nature, particularly hiking or boating, but for nature lovers, it’s absolute paradise.
 Norway as a country is firmly on my “revisit list”, and you best believe Geiranger will be on the itinerary!